leddoo/kibi/main.md

     - env def/get/set instructions.

     - lztf compiler:
+        - what: the whole thing without the actual encoding.
+            - so, once have the encoding, parser would just feed the tables, then walk code once, calling the opcode visitor functions.
         - source locations.
         - validation.
         - relative jumps.
+        - register allocation:
+            - consider stack machine as repr for temporaries.
+                - easy to generate code for.
+                - vm can do impl dependent register allocation.
+            - only issue: values have to be pushed in-order.
+                - so `f(a, b + c)` requires `f` & `a` to be evaluated (and stored in registers) before the addition of `b` and `c`.
+                - optimizations that change evaluation order should be done by the front-end.
+                - i.e. the front-end should be able to specify the shortest "valid" lifetimes for temporaries.
+            - lifetime on stack determines reg alloc/free.
+            - only allow popping values pushed in current block. implicit discard of remaining values at end of block.
+            - locals are reprd explicitly. cause they need meta data (source info).
+            - well, actually, would be nice if temporaries could also have meta data.
+        - consider infinite register machine.
+            - not ssa; don't need that.
+            - but: how to avoid data flow analysis in vm at load time?
+                - would prefer if front-end did that.
+                - and vm doing only the format specific consistency checks. (eg: non-live register used)
+            - how to repr register lifetimes?
+            - wait, how bad is liveness analysis?
+                - it's structured control flow, remember?
+                - maybe we can just walk the source code once, record the first def & the last use.
+        - back to the stack:
+            - could also allow duplicating values to the top.
+            - all values in the stack are read-only, so this is just a use, not a def.
+            - actually, probably want push/pop across block barriers:
+                - eg: `a + (b if c else d)`.
+                - will make type stack analysis a bit more annoying, but it's not common, so hopefully fine.
         - unchecked pc/sp usage in (non-hardened) release builds.
     - libify.